Normal school: West

 State Senator A. M. Stevenson, Colorado, 1885 introduced a bill for a State Normal School.
 The bill was rejected.
 The bill revived in 1896.
 State Representative C. T. Rawalt succeeded in appropriating $2,500 for land in 1901.
 Gov. James B. Orman approved the bill April 16, 1901.
 Trustees were elected and plans made in Gunnison, Colorado in the northeast part of town.
 Grounds were surveyed and fenced, shade trees added, drives laid out, and the lawns seeded.
-12 cents remained of the $2,500 dollars allotted.
+12 cents remained of the $2,500 allotted.
 In 1903 a bill for $18,000 for maintenance was vetoed by Gov. J. H. Peabody.
 On May 5, 1909, $50,000 was appropriated.
-On October 25, 1910 the cornerstone of North Hall was laid for the State Normal School of Colorado.
+On October 25, 1910, the cornerstone of North Hall was laid for the State Normal School of Colorado.
 C. A. Hollingshead was principal of the two year normal advanced and four year normal elementary (High school).
 In 1916 the name was changed to Western State College of Colorado.
 On August 1, 2012, John Hickenlooper enacted the new name Western State Colorado University, and in 2018 the current name of Western Colorado University was adopted.